 Megan is a two time graduate from The University of Akron with a Bachelors in Social Work and a Master’s in Higher Education Administration.
 Megan works for Hope & Healing Survivor Resource Center (Battered Women’s Shelter and Rape Crisis Center of Summit and Medina Counties) as an Education and Outreach Advocate.
 Megan’s job entails recruiting and training volunteers/interns and educating the community on sexual violence and intimate partner violence.
 Megan has a passion to inspire others to take a proactive stand against human trafficking, sexual violence and intimate partner violence!

-Mary Kate is graduate of the University of Akron, with a bachelor’s degree in social work, and a graduate degree in progress!
+Mary Kate is a graduate of the University of Akron, with a bachelor’s degree in social work, and a graduate degree currently in progress!
 She is passionate about working with survivors of human trafficking, abuse, and trauma.
 She completed her undergraduate and graduate internships with Hope & Healing Survivor Resource Center, which allowed her to develop skills in community outreach and leadership.
 She currently works as the Coordinator for the Summit County Human Trafficking Task Force (SCHTTF), overseeing task force sting operations and victim advocacy services through RAHAB Ministries.
 She also serves as the Education and Outreach Committee Co-Chair alongside Megan Vermillion for the Summit County Collaborative Against Human Trafficking.